AdobeDocs/experience-manager-65.en/help/forms/using/conditions-interactive-communications.md

 1. Select **[!UICONTROL Create]** > **[!UICONTROL Condition]**.
 1. Specify the following information:

     * **[!UICONTROL Title]**: (Optional) Enter the title for the condition.
-Titles need not be unique and can have special characters and non-english characters.
+Titles do not need to be unique and can have special characters and non-english characters.
 Conditions are referred by their titles (when available) such as in thumbnails and properties.
     * **[!UICONTROL Name]**: The unique name for the condition, within a folder.
 No two document fragments (text, condition, or list) in any state can exist with the same name within a folder.
 In the Name field, you can enter only English language characters, numbers, and hyphens.
 The Name field is automatically populated based on the Title field.
 The special characters, spaces, numbers, and non-English characters entered in the Title field are replaced with hyphens in the Name field.
 Although the value in the Title field is automatically copied to the Name, you can edit the value.

     * **[!UICONTROL Description]**: Type a description of the document fragment.